-The interface between the filter element and the duct shall use the filter's gasket and compressed to the filter manufacturers recommended setting by maximum 4 fixation points.
-The gasket shall not be sealed by any other means (i.e. tape).
+The interface between the filter element and the duct shall be sealed by compressing the filter gasket to the filter manufacturers recommended setting.
+The interface shall not be sealed by any other means (i.e. tape).
+The tightness shall be checked by visual inspection and no visible leaks are acceptable.

-9.2.5 Flushing the test filter
+9.3.6 Flushing the test filter